Timothy Woods

 Wrapping Up The Pellet Grill Battle

 Both of these companies offer great grills with lots of added features.
-While we picked Traeger as our winner, it completely comes down to what you prefer and what features you need.
+While we picked Traeger as our winner, it completely depends on what you prefer and what features you need.

-If you need a large pellet grill with a large grilling area, Rec Tec grills are for you.
+Rec Tec grills are for you if you need a large pellet grill with a large grilling area.
 If you prefer portability and need more choice in size, Traeger is a good bet.

 You can’t go wrong with either company.
 However, Traeger is definitely a budget-friendly option.